 What is facial recognition?

-From a general point of view, facial recognition technology is based on the extraction by different means of biometric characteristics that have the power to discriminate between people.
+From a general point of view, facial recognition technology is based on the extraction by different means of biometric characteristics that have the power to distinguish between people.
 Each facial image is modelled with a series of numerical values that grouped together make up what is popularly known as a pattern of characteristics.
-These patterns can then be used to carry out different operations such as calculating the similarity between two faces (facial matching), identification between a set of people (biometric identification 1:N) or identity verification (if someone is really who claims to be).
+These patterns can then be used to carry out different operations such as calculating the similarity between two faces (facial matching), identification between a set of people (biometric identification 1:N) or identity verification (if someone is really who they claim to be).

 Who were the earliest pioneers of facial recognition?

 With this device, Bledsoe was able to digitise people’s facial features, such as their eyes or mouth, and then store them in a database.
-By entering a new facial image into the system it was possible to obtain the closest of the previously saved images.
+By entering a new facial image into the system it was possible to select the closest of the previously saved images.
 Despite the fact that at that time the system had many shortcomings, it served to lay the foundations for the use of biometric technology in facial recognition.

 Evolution of facial recognition